jakelever/isub/README.md

 # isub: Job submitter for IDA OpenShift cluster

 This is a basic system for submitting jobs to the IDA OpenShift GPU cluster.
+It sets up a job on the cluster using a Docker image and connects to the file system so that your files are accessible.

 ## Installation